Walbecqr/Beatrice_Companion_Grimoire/README.md

 - Verify your environment variables
 - Check if RLS policies are enabled
 - Ensure your IP is whitelisted in Supabase

+### Anthropic Connection Issues
+- Verify your ANTHROPIC_API_KEY in `.env.local`
+- Check if you have credits in your Anthropic account
+- Ensure API key starts with `sk-ant-`

 ### Docker Issues
 - Run `docker-compose build` if dependencies change